pwyf/ati/2018/agencies/undp.md

 UNDP has maintained its very good aid transparency level.

+UNDP publishes on a monthly basis to the IATI Standard.

-UNDP publishes all indicators in the IATI format on a monthly basis and it scores highly on almost all indicators.
+UNDP publishes all indicators in the IATI format and performs well on almost all indicators.

 UNDP is among the top 5 performers for all components of the Index, ranking second for finance and budgets, performance as well as project attributes.

-Project budgets, contracts, tenders, results as well as reviews and evaluations score low compared to the rest of UNDP's data.
+Project budgets, contracts, tenders, results as well as reviews and evaluations are the lowest scoring indicators.

 ---